Rockyers/RockLib/README.md

 ## Features
 **Objects:**
-* GUIs - Custom object for both creating GUIs and handling the click events of that GUI
+* [GUIs](https://github.com/Rockyers/RockLib/wiki/Basic-GUIs) - Custom object for both creating GUIs and handling the click events of that GUI
 * Items - Custom object for both creating Items and handling the interact events of that Item
-* HoverMessages - An object for creating HoverMessages (better known as TextComponenets) easier!
+* HoverMessages - An object for creating HoverMessages (better known as TextComponenets)
 * CommandManager - An easy to use command manager to setup commands with subcommands really easily!

 **Utilities:**
-* CC - A formating tool mainly used for the alternat format code
+* [CC](https://github.com/Rockyers/RockLib/wiki/Extra#cc) - A formating tool mainly used for the alternat format code
 * PlayerUtil - A utility that I am adding lots to!
 Right now used to send messages easier
-* RockRunnable - It's a runnable, but with a Player argument!
+* [RockRunnable](https://github.com/Rockyers/RockLib/wiki/Extra#the-rockrunnable) - It's a runnable, but with a Player argument!
 Used in the functionality for GUIs, Items, and Commands

 **Extra:**
 * ItemConstructer - A simple but powerful tool for making simple items!
 Used mostly in the creation of items for GUIs